cettia/asity/README.md

 * Spring WebFlux 5
 * Spring Web MVC 4
 * Vert.x 2 and 3

-For details of how to set up a bridge module, check tests of each bridge module.

 Please let us, [Cettia Groups](http://groups.google.com/group/cettia), know if you have any question or feedback.